Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 • Large camera bag

-This lightweight approach allowed me to move freely through crowds, react quickly to moments, and shoot comfortably for 8+ hours.
+Traveling light let me move freely through crowds, react faster to moments, and shoot comfortably for 8+ hours without wearing myself out.

 9:00 AM

-Captured vendor setups, morning light on displays, and intimate preparation moments.
-The 50mm's wide aperture excelled in soft morning light.
+I shot vendor setups, morning light on displays, and quiet preparation moments.
+The 50mm's wide aperture handled the soft morning light without any issues.

 10:30 AM